-The official Comic-Con International Twitter account has just made it official.
+In March, the official Comic-Con International Twitter account announced a different in-person event.
 There will be another “Comic-Con at Home event” this summer, but only for three days as opposed to four.
 However, an in-person special event in San Diego is planned for this Thanksgiving.
 According to a press release, “Comic-Con Special Edition” will take place on Friday, Saturday, and Sunday, November 26 to 28 at the San Diego Convention Center.

 The free three-day [email protected] virtual event is still happening in the usual summer slot.
 July 23-25 to be specific.